Wiesbaden is among the best cities to visit in Germany. And, there’s an enormous list of things to do in Wiesbaden. So, where do you start?

 3. St. Elizabeth Church

-Up the Neroberg hill, sits St. Elizabeth church that dates back to 1847.
+Up the Neroberg hill sits St. Elizabeth church, which dates back to 1847.
 It’s a Russian Orthodox church of worship commissioned by the then Duke Adolf of Nassau.

-The church was a memorial and grave for his wife, who passed away at 19.
-The loss was a big blow to Duke Adolf, causing much grief and thus the memorial.
+The church was a memorial and grave for his wife, who died at 19.
+The loss was a big blow to Duke Adolf, causing much grief and, thus, the memorial.
+Thanks to his Russian architectural background, top architect Phillip Hoffman was assigned to build the church.

-Many attendees here were resident Russians who followed the orthodox religion.
-This served as a place of worship and burial site, the most significant outside of Russia.
+Many attendees here were resident Russians who followed the Orthodox religion.
+This was a place of worship and burial site, the most significant outside of Russia.

 Be ready for a breathtaking experience.
-The church tops things to see in Wiesbaden due to its outstanding architectural design.
+The church is among the top things to see in Wiesbaden due to its outstanding architectural design.
 It’s made of sandstone and has five distinct domes, with an extended archway on its northern part.

 However, entrances are on the west and south sides.
-Back in time, nobles entered the church from the south while the rest of the population used the West entrance.
+Back then, nobles entered the church from the south while the rest of the population used the West entrance.
 This is the only Russian Orthodox church in Germany.

 4. Kupark Park

-Every corner is a great spot to take some pictures or take excellent arrangements.
-Not to mention, there’s a stunning 6ft tall fountain that you won’t want to miss.
+Every corner is a great spot to take pictures or make excellent arrangements.
+There’s a stunning 6ft tall fountain that you won’t want to miss.

 5. Wiesbaden City Palace